ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch03_ethics.md

 As Ethics be discipline wey dem fit define as theory wey concern human behavior wey dey universal, objective, consistent – and e dey binding.
 Naturally, behavior wey dey natural go only fit dey binding if the goal dey desired.
 If I talk say e dey *preferable* for human beings to dey exercise and chop well, I nor dey talk say human beings *nor go* sit down on top couch or to chop potato chips.
 Wetin I dey talk na say *if* you wan dey healthy, you *suppose* dey exercise and dey chop well.

-As Hume popularly point come out, e nor dey possible to get an “ought” from inside an “is.”
+As Hume popularly point come out, e nor dey possible to get an “ought” from inside an “is”.
 Wetin e mean by that thing na say that *preference* nor fit come out axiomatically from inside *existence*.
 Na true say man wey nor dey exercise and wey dey chop poorly go dey unhealthy.
 That one come mean say e “suppose” to dey exercise and dey chop well?
 No. The “ought” dey conditional on top the *preference*.
 If he wan dey healthy, he *suppose* to dey exercise and chop well.
 Na true say if man nor chop well, he go die – we nor fit get am logically from that fact principle wey dey binding say e *suppose* to eat. *If* he wan dey alive, then im *must* to chop.
 However, na im get the choice if he go dey alive or not.

 The same way, e nor get anything like “better” direction wey dey universal – everything depend on the destination wey dem prefer.
 If I wan drive go New York from San Francisco, I “suppose” to follow East.
 If I wan drive enter inside ocean from San Francisco, I “suppose” to follow west.
 Them nor fit consider both east or west say im “better” pass universally.

 Na true say na only very small number of people *dey* drive enter ocean, but that one nor mean say na universally true say nobody *suppose* to drive enter inside ocean.
 Principles nor dey democratic – or if them dey, we go face the problem of rank subjectivism again and must troway everything wey concern the concept of ethics follow window.

-“Behaviour” dey exist for reality wey dey objective, outside our minds – the concepts wey involve “ought”, “should,” and “preference,” nor dey exist outside our minds.
+“Behaviour” dey exist for reality wey dey objective, outside our minds – the concepts wey involve “ought”, “should”, and “preference”, nor dey exist outside our minds.
 But the fact say “ought” nor dey exist inside reality wey dey objective nor mean say “ought” dey subjective completely.
 Scientific method or numbers themselves, no one wey dey exist inside reality sef, but still science and mathematics na still disciplines wey dey objective.

 ### Argument wey dey Defeat imself